Asynchronous One-Level and Two-Level Domain Decomposition Solvers: One-sided Message Passing Interface

 \section{One-sided Message Passing Interface}

-In order to drive the asynchronous method on a distributed memory setup, we use a one-sided approach wherein the remote process incurs minimal overhead for servicing received messages from the sender process.
+In order to drive the asynchronous method in a distributed memory setting, we use a one-sided approach wherein the remote process incurs minimal overhead for servicing received messages from the sender process.
 The one-sided approach is achieved in MPI using the Remote Memory Access (RMA) semantics, wherein every process exposes a part of its local memory window to remote processes for read as well as write operations.
 However, in reality, a synchronization between the source and the target process is required for progress of the underlying application.
 This active synchronization step, while still preserving the asynchronous nature of the algorithm, is expensive and might erode the natural gains obtained from the asynchronous method.
 Therefore in order to extract the maximum gains from an asynchronous method, a passive approach is required.
 A passive approach entails transmission of messages which causes little to no interference to the target process.
 As a result, the target process does not need to yield its operating system time for servicing incoming message interrupts and therefore does not participate in the communication process.
-The RMA framework on MPI implements passive target synchronization with the help of two sets of primitives \texttt{MPI\_Lock}/\texttt{MPI\_Unlock} and \texttt{MPI\_Lockall}/\texttt{MPI\_Unlockall}.
-While, the former involves opening and closing the exposure epoch on remote nodes for each access operation, the latter only requires opening and closing of access epoch once during the application lifetime incurring less target synchronization overhead.
+The RMA framework on MPI implements passive target synchronization with the help of two sets of primitives \mpi{Win_lock}/\mpi{Win_unlock} and \mpi{Win_lock_all}/\mpi{Win_unlock_all}.
+While the former involves opening and closing the exposure epoch on remote nodes for each access operation, the latter only requires opening and closing of access epoch once during the application lifetime incurring less target synchronization overhead.